Ozone Library

 - Corona Discharge: The most popular method for large and small applications.
 Used extensively for municipal water treatment

-- Plasma Block: The most effective, reliable, and economic method.
+- Plasma Block: The most effective, reliable, and economical method.
 Used in wastewater, bottled water plants, and others.
+Ozone can also be generated in the lower atmosphere through chemical reactions involving hydrocarbons and UV radiation.

 OZONE CONTACTING SYSTEM